 Day 6: Lake Baringo-Nairobi

-Birding will be done while walking except at Nairobi National park (there are designated areas where walking is allowed)
+6 days birding tour will be done while walking except at Nairobi National park (there are designated areas where walking is allowed)

 Last day drive from Baringo to Nairobi- 4 hours

 Cool to hot, with rain likely in some areas, early start needed

-2 pax $ 1565 per person sharing
+- 2 pax $ 1565 per person sharing